 Once you make the decision to start a dairy carrier business, there are several steps to follow before you can legally operate.

-- Develop a Codex HACCP-based food safety program (FSP) documenting the control measures and procedures in place to reduce or eliminate potential food safety hazards associated with the collection and transportation of dairy products.
+The program must outline the control measures and procedures in place to reduce or eliminate potential food safety hazards associated with the collection and transportation of dairy products.
 More information on developing a food safety program for dairy carriers can be found in the guide to Standard 4.2.4 Part 2: Dairy Collection and Transport Requirements

-- If you intend to collect and transport milk for raw milk cheese you must address the additional requirements under 4.2.4 in a documented and validated food safety program for DFSV approval.
+If you intend to collect and transport milk for raw milk cheese you must address the additional requirements under Standard 4.2.4 in a documented and validated food safety program for DFSV approval.
 Further information, including a checklist of the additional requirements, is available here.

-- Ensure you have the necessary skills and competency to manage food safety in your business.
+Ensure you have the necessary skills and competency to manage food safety in your business.

 A dairy carrier licence must be held by the person or entity in charge of operating the business and therefore ultimately responsible for the safety of the dairy food handled.
 The applicant must be a licenseable legal entity (e.g. natural person in law, registered partnership, company or Trustee and trust).

 Submitting your application

 Applications for new licences and licence cancellations can be downloaded and printed.
 Return completed forms to DFSV with applicable payment made by EFT (EFT details are on the application form).

-Click here for information to assist you to complete your application
+Click here for information regarding application terminology

 Please note that it is an offence under the Dairy Act 2000 to commence operations prior to the licence being issued by Dairy Food Safety Victoria.